yqlbu/mongoDB/README.md

 - On the **"Create a MongoDB User"** tab, type in a username and a password
 - Press **"Choose a Connection Method"**, find the tab **"Connect your application"**, and press it
 - From the **"Driver"** tab, choose **"Python"**, **"Version** **3.6 or later"**
+- Copy the **"Conenction String", save it in a text file

 ## How To Use